Heiltsuk: Art and ceremonial expression

-Culture (post-1951)
+Post-1951

 The 1951 amendment to the Indian Act (Canada's law regarding First Nations), removed some of the most repressive elements, including the ban on the potlatch.
 While the Heiltsuk continued to practice elements of the feast system in secret, it was not until after the ban that it began to emerge into public light again.
 During the late 1960s and continuing through the 1980s the Heiltsuk experienced a revival of potlatching and feasting that continues to this day.
 Where once the community was dominated by a strict version of Methodism, by the 1990s the Heiltsuk were once again regularly hosting potlatches, feasts and other ceremonial events.

 A resurgence in First Nations cultural expressions has been occurring throughout British Columbia.
 The Heiltsuk are part of this cultural and political rise, seeing an increase in artists, carvers, singing, and efforts to strengthen and restore the language.
 Arts that were in danger of being lost are being taught again.

 The 1975 National Film Board of Canada film by Barbara Greene titled "Bella Bella" records a time of rapid change, an interesting historical vignette of the community.